UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 ~~~
 {: .output}

-We will create a mask for the data, by selecting all datapoints below this threshold value (we'll assume here that any signal we might be interested in is positive):
+We will create a mask for the data, by selecting all data points below this threshold value (we'll assume here that any signal we might be interested in is positive):
 ~~~
 mask = noisy < (stddev_noisy + mean_noisy)
 ~~~
 {: .language-python}
 This creates an array of boolean values, the same shape as our original data, with `True` values where the conditional statement has been met.

-The mask and noisy data can now be combined using the `array` function of the numpy masked arrays module (`np.ma`).
+The mask and noisy data can now be combined using the `array` function of the NumPy masked arrays module (`np.ma`).
 Any `True` value in the mask will exclude the corresponding element from subsequent computation or plotting:
 ~~~
 noisy_ma = np.ma.array(noisy, mask=mask)
 plt.plot(noisy_ma)